julio-silveira/cyclotron/README.md

 [1, 1, 1, 1]

-The algorithm must work for cases of matrices of 4x4, ..., NxN.
+- The algorithm must work for cases of matrices of 4x4, ..., NxN.
-The evaluation will consider good practices in data structure, functions, and algorithm efficiency.